Duba Explorers Camp

 Under a canopy of mature Jackalberry, Leadwood, Mangosteen and Sycamore Fig trees the camp has year-round shade.
 It’s location provides unobstructed views across the surrounding water channels and allows cool breezes through the camp and guest tents.

-The camp consists of five tents of light canvas on raised decking with a private verandah and ensuite facilities.
+The camp consists of five tents of light canvas on raised decking with a private veranda and en-suite facilities.
 Guests wake up to panoramic views of the Delta floodplains.
 During the flood season, the water channels link to open water filled with flowering water lilies and tall papyrus.

 The Okavango is a World Heritage Site and the largest alluvial fan in the world, read more about this incredible destination.